 Focus time is used to combat distractions throughout your workday — here are the top work distractions that most professionals are working around:

-- Slack interruptions: The average Slack user spends 90 minutes per working day reading, writing, commenting and searching in Slack.
+- Slack users average 90 minutes/workday reading, writing, and commenting in Slack.

 Focus time benefits

 So how does focus time help you combat the constant flood of workday interruptions?
 By giving you permission to disengage from distractions and stay focused on the important tasks you need to get done.

 - Allow your brain to settle into a task: Enter a productive state of flow for deep work, so you can be up to 500% more productive on your project.

 - Prevent context switching & interruptions: Stop jumping between unrelated projects so you don’t have to catch up when you get back to a task.

 - Focusing on one thing at a time: Single-tasking allows you to work faster through complex problems and projects.

 - Prevent burnout: Prioritize your important work during the workday so you don’t need to work overtime and burnout.

 When your calendar is filled with meetings every other hour, and Slack/email catch up in-between, you're forced to constantly context switch – which may prevent you from even getting to your task list that day.
 With the average middle manager spending 35% of their time in meetings, 5% refocusing after each, and 28% catching up on email, there’s not a lot of time left for productive work.